-Petitioner asserts that claims 1, 8, 9, 13-15, 45, and 46 of the '280 patent are unpatentable as obvious over Baveja, the '837 patent, and the '548 patent.
+Petitioner asserts that claims 1, 8, 9, 13-15, and 61 of the '475 patent are unpatentable as obvious over Baveja, the '837 patent, and the '548 patent.
 We have reviewed the arguments and evidence presented by both parties, and we are not persuaded that Petitioner has shown by a preponderance of the evidence that the claims would have been obvious over the cited references.

 Petitioner argues that "[t]he only difference between the disclosure in Baveja and claim 1, is that Baveja does not expressly disclose certain inherent properties and release characteristics of its formulations."
 Pet.
-32- 33.
-Specifically, Petitioner asserts that two limitations of claim 1 are disclosed inherently, not expressly, in Baveja: (1) "dosage form being one that when swollen in a dimensionally unrestricted manner as a result of imbibition of water is of a size exceeding the pyloric diameter in the fed mode to promote retention in the stomach during said fed mode" (i.e., the "swelling" limitation) (Pet.
-35-36); and (2) "remains substantially intact until substantially all of said drug is released" (i.e., the "substantially intact" limitation) (id. at 36).
+28. Specifically, Petitioner asserts that two limitations of claim 1 are disclosed inherently, not expressly, in Baveja: (1) "polymeric matrix being one that swells upon imbibition of water thereby attaining a size large enough to promote retention in the stomach during said fed mode" (i.e., the "swelling" limitation) (Pet.
+35-36); and (2) "remains substantially intact until all of said drug is released" (i.e., the "substantially intact" limitation) (id. at 36).

-Looking first at the limitations that Petitioner contends are expressly disclosed, Patent Owner disagrees with Petitioner's contentions, arguing that Baveja also does not disclose, either expressly or inherently, drug release by "dissolution and diffusion."
+Looking first at the limitations that Petitioner contends are expressly disclosed, Patent Owner disagrees with Petitioner's contentions, arguing that Baveja does not disclose, either expressly or inherently, drug release by "dissolution and diffusion."
 PO Resp.
-30-32.
+29-30.
 Indeed, Patent Owner contends that Baveja actually teaches away from drug release by dissolution and diffusion because it describes the dosage form relied upon by Petitioner as having a "major disadvantage" because it does not exhibit zero-order release.
 Id. (citing Ex.
-1008, 40).
+1005, 40).
 We find, however, that Baveja teaches "dissolution and diffusion" expressly when it states that "Figs. 1-3 reveal that the rate of release decreased with time and this may be due to an increase in diffusional path length for the drug which in turn may be due to slower erosion rate of the rubbery layer and faster advancement of swelling front into the glassy polymer."
 Ex.
-1008, 41.
+1005, 41.
 Moreover, the fact that Baveja may prefer dosage forms that exhibit zero-order release, over those that do not, does not teach away from the claimed invention.
 See In re Mouttet, 686 F.3d 1322, 1334 (Fed.
 Cir.
 2012) ("This court has further explained that just because better alternatives exist in the prior art does not mean that an inferior combination is inapt for obviousness purposes.").

 For the remaining limitations of claim 1 that Petitioner contends are expressly disclosed, based on the evidence presented, we are persuaded that Petitioner has established that Baveja teaches those limitations expressly.
 Pet.
-16-18; Ex.
-1016 ¶¶ 74-76, 83-86.
+12-16; Ex.
+1004 ¶¶ 70-71, 77-79.
 We further agree with Petitioner that Baveja does not expressly disclose the "swelling" limitation and the "substantially intact" limitation.
 See Pet.
-16-18.
+12-13, 15-16.